digitalyoshixi/zettelkasten/content/Programming/Polymorphism.md

 - [[Virtual Functions]]
 Commonly occurs when a parent class reference is used to refer to a child class object [[Typecasting]].
 # [[instanceof]]
-is very useful to check if a typecast was successful
+Is very useful to check if a typecast was successful